Shanyu19/Jarvis---Voice-activated-virtual-assistant/README.md

-# 🧠 Jarvis - Your Personal AI Voice Assistant
+# 🧠 Jarvis - Voice Activated Virtual Assistant

 Jarvis is a Python-based voice assistant inspired by Iron Man’s AI.
 It can recognize your voice, respond intelligently using OpenAI’s GPT model, play music, fetch news, and open popular websites — all with simple voice commands.